George Izenour: Honors and awards

 Izenour held fellowships from the Rockefeller Foundation, the Ford Foundation and the John Simon Guggenheim Memorial Foundation.
 He was appointed a Benjamin Franklin Fellow of the Royal Society.

-He was a member of the American Association for the Advancement of Science, American Institute of Electrical and Electronic Engineers, Acoustical Society of America, and the National Council of Acoustical Consultants.
+He was a member of the American Association for the Advancement of Science, American Institute of Electrical and Electronics Engineers, Acoustical Society of America, and the National Council of Acoustical Consultants.

 Izenour shared the Rodgers and Hammerstein Prize in 1960.
 He received the USITT Award from the United States Institute for Theatre Technology in 1975, The George Freely Award from the Theatre Library Association in 1977, and the Distinguished Service Award from the American Theatre Association in 1978.

 In 2004, Izenour was presented with the Wally Russell Lifetime Achievement Award.
 The "Wally" Award was established in 1992 in memory of Wally Russell.
 Each year, the "Wally" honors one individual who exhibits a strong sense of leadership, a commitment to technological innovation, and a career of service to the lighting industry.